 Psychotherapy For Depression

 Another treatment option that can be combined with medication or tried as a standalone treatment is psychotherapy.
-Cognitive behavioral therapy (CBT), where you work to identify unhelpful thinking patterns and change them, is commonly used to treat depression, anxiety, PTSD, and more.
+Cognitive Behavioral Therapy (CBT) is one example of an effective therapeutic approach.
+It involves working to identify unhelpful thinking patterns and change them, is commonly used to treat depression, anxiety, PTSD, and more.